-How to apply Page Logic
+How to apply Page Logic?

-- Click ‘Page Logic’ in the left sidebar
+- Click ‘Page Logic’ in the sidebar

-Tips for Using Page Logic
+Important Notes for Using Logic

 - Exit/ Thank You pages will not be listed with Question Pages in the 'Page Logic' menu.
 If you need to visit and edit these, use the 'Manage Pages' menu.